CLI & Scriptability API

 crystl shard close --gem myapp --shard opal --json

-Closing an isolated shard is non-destructive to committed work: crystl removes the git worktree but preserves any commits or uncommitted changes on the shard’s branch, so you can reopen the branch later from the Isolation panel.
+Closing an isolated shard is non-destructive to committed work: crystl removes the git worktree but preserves any commits or uncommitted changes on the shard’s branch, so you can reopen the branch later from the branches button.
 It refuses to close the last remaining shard in a gem, since a gem always needs at least one.
-Eligible local shards are also recorded in the resurrect list before they close; remote shards and Quest party members are skipped.
+Eligible local shards are also recorded in the resurrect list before they close; remote shards and quest party members are skipped.

 shard rename